segmentio/segment-docs/src/engage/trait-activation/id-sync.md

 {% faq %}
 {% faqitem What's the difference between Trait Enrichment and ID Sync? %}

-**Trait Enrichment** maps the traits data you've collected with Engage to use when syncing Audiences to destinations.
+**Trait Enrichment** maps the traits data you've collected with Engage to use when syncing audiences to destinations.

 **ID Sync** maps the identities data gathered for a profile for use when syncing Audiences to destinations.

 {% endfaqitem %}

-{% faqitem How do syncs differ between Audiences with ID Sync and Audiences without ID Sync? %}
+{% faqitem How do syncs differ between audiences with ID Sync and audiences without ID Sync? %}

 Audiences without ID Sync aren't allowed to select any strategy, and by default will send all values of an identifier to the destination.
 Also, audiences without ID Sync don't send any custom identifiers that are present in your space.